adamps08/adamps08/README.md

   </a> -->
 </p>

 Hello!
 I am a passionate full-stack developer from America, though I spent some time living in Japan in the past.
-I have a knack for both front and back end web development, and am currently exploring free lance opportunities.
+I have a knack for both front and back end web development, and am currently exploring freelance opportunities.

 See [my website](https://apsmith.netlify.app) for more information!